Avalanche Transceiver Interference Advice

 I carry a phone/radio/sat phone for communication on all of the ski touring holidays that I guide, but it stays in my pack switched off until needed (in very cold, weather I keep it switched off in a pocket >20cm away from my transceiver – see electronics management notes below).

-Like technology, working norms and safety protocols evolve over time: for instance, the “put all electronics in your ruscsac and check that your phone is switched off before starting a transceiver search.” instruction is a new one, in response to the increasing number of touchscreen electronic devices that people now use and wear all the time.
+Like technology, safety protocols evolve over time: for instance, to address the “put all electronics in your ruscsac and check that your phone is switched off before starting a transceiver search.” advice – I’ve added a quick ‘body sweep’ to check for electronics prior to starting any transceiver search.

 All Lithium batteries used in phones and modern electronic devices have reduced capacity and run down more quickly at low temperatures, so keeping them warm and using devices with a larger battery, or carrying spares may be necessary when you are operating in low temperatures.